stanfordnlp/dspy/docs/docs/building-blocks/6-optimizers.md

 4. **`BootstrapFewShotWithOptuna`**: Applies `BootstrapFewShot` through Optuna hyperparameter optimization across demonstration sets, running trials to maximize evaluation metrics and selecting the best demonstrations.

 5. **`KNNFewShot`**.
-Selects demonstrations through k-Nearest Neighbors algorithm.
+Selects demonstrations through k-Nearest Neighbors algorithm to pick a diverse set of examples from different clusters.
 Vectorizes the examples, and then clusters them, using cluster centers with `BootstrapFewShot` for bootstrapping/selection process.
+This will be  useful when there's a lot of data over random spaces: using KNN helps optimize the `trainset`  for `BootstrapFewShot`.
+See [this notebook](https://github.com/stanfordnlp/dspy/blob/main/examples/knn.ipynb) for an example.

 #### Automatic Instruction Optimization

-These optimizers serve to produce optimal instructions for the prompt, in addition to optimized few-shot demonstrations.
+These optimizers produce optimal instructions for the prompt and, in the case of MIPRO also optimize the set of few-shot demonstrations.

 6. **`COPRO`**: Generates and refines new instructions for each step, and optimizes them with coordinate ascent (hill-climbing using the metric function and the `trainset`).
 Parameters include `depth` which is the number of iterations of prompt improvement the optimizer runs over.